qcodespp

 use for the DataSetPP.
 Can be array(s) of values, or gettable Parameter(s).
 If not provided, dummy setpoints are created for each dimension found in the parameters.
 Providing a setpoint parameter may be useful if you measure a parameter that is considered the independent variable. e.g. time on an oscilloscope, or a voltage ramp on a source. live_plot and offline_plotting will then be able to plot the correct dependencies automatically.
 However; it can be tricky to get all the dimensions right, so in most instances it’s better to just pass all measured parameters to the parameters argument, and then plot whatever parameter against whatever other parameter manually.

-- timer (Optional, bool, default False): The default station.measure() includes a timer parameter, which is
+- use_timer (Optional, bool, default False): The default station.measure() includes a timer parameter,

-useful for Loops but essentially useless here.
-If you really want it, set timer=True.
+which is useful for Loops but essentially useless here.
+If you really want it, set use_timer=True.

 - station